-Between the Gramvousa peninsula and the offshore island of Tigani, a Caribbean backdrop with a white sandy beach and turquoise blue sea is revealed.
-The Balos Lagoon is breathtaking, the journey is tedious and the departure is even more difficult in view of the beauty of this highlight on Crete.
+Between the Gramvousa Peninsula and the offshore islet of Tigani lies a Caribbean-like setting with white sandy beaches and turquoise waters.
+The Balos lagoon is breathtaking; getting there is a challenge, and leaving is even harder given the beauty of this highlight of Crete.

-»Balos in the far northwest of the island is one of the most popular sights in Crete and can only be reached by boat or via a bumpy gravel road.«
+Balos, in the far northwest of the island, is one of Crete’s most popular attractions and can only be reached by boat or via a bumpy gravel road.

-It is not so easy to reach this remote place on Crete, the car rental companies already contractually exclude the trip to Balos.
-So the only option is to travel by more or less overcrowded excursion boat.
-Experienced hikers can also explore Balos on foot – from civilization to the Balos Beach it is 10 km away.
+Yet it’s not that easy to reach this remote spot in Crete; car rental companies even contractually exclude the trip to Balos.
+So the only option is to travel there on a more or less crowded tour boat.
+Experienced hikers can also explore Balos on foot—it’s a 10-kilometer walk from civilization to Balos Beach.

 #1 Getting to Balos

-The lagoon of Balos is located in the very northwest of Crete, almost at the end of the Gramvousa peninsula.
-The nearest larger town of Kissamos (Kasteli) is about 15 km away.
+The Balos lagoon is located in the far northwest of Crete, almost at the end of the Gramvousa Peninsula.
+The nearest major town, Kissamos (Kasteli), is about 15 km away.

-You get to Balos on your own by car on a very dilapidated gravel road or by ferry from Kissamos.
-Alternatively, you can take a guided boat trip or an organized jeep tour.
+You can reach Balos on your own by car via a rough gravel road or by ferry from Kissamos.
+Alternatively, a guided boat tour or an organized jeep tour is available.

-If you are coming from Chania or Rethymno, you can reach Balos by car via the E65 expressway (New Road), which runs along the north coast to Kissamos and ends at the Kavonisi port of the coastal town.
-From here the boat tours to the lagoon start.
+Coming from Chania or Rethymno, you can reach Balos by car via the E65 expressway (New Road), which runs along the north coast to Kissamos and ends at the Kavonisi harbor in the coastal town.
+Boat tours to the lagoon depart from here.

-Alternatively, you can continue along the coast with an off-road vehicle or with a normal rental car (incl. gravel road insurance) to the Gramvousa Peninsula.
+Alternatively, you can continue along the coast to the Gramvousa Peninsula in an off-road vehicle or a standard rental car (with off-road insurance).

 Distances to Balos

-The dusty road to Balos is littered with potholes and bumps and is accordingly in a miserable condition.
-We personally recommend only driving on the track with an off-road vehicle that has the appropriate insurance.
+The dusty road to Balos is littered with potholes and bumps and is consequently in terrible condition.
+We personally recommend driving on this road only in an off-road vehicle with appropriate insurance.

-Every day, however, numerous small cars also accept the arduous journey to the lagoon.
-Do you want to go to Balos by rental car, you should definitely ask your rental car rental company in advance whether gravel roads are also insured in the event of damage.
+However, every day, numerous small cars also brave the arduous drive to the lagoon.
+If you plan to drive the road to Balos by rental car, you should definitely check with your rental car company in advance to see if gravel roads are covered in case of damage.

-With most rental companies, driving on unpaved roads is not insured and in the event of damage or a breakdown, you will be left with the costs.
-In the meantime, many rental companies also use GPS tracking for their vehicles in order to have appropriate traceability options in the event of damage to the vehicle.
-It is advisable to rent an off-road rental car, e.g. at Discover Cars*:
+With most rental companies, driving on unpaved roads is not covered by insurance, and in the event of damage or a breakdown, you’ll be left to cover the costs yourself.
+Many rental companies now also use GPS tracking for their vehicles to ensure they can trace the vehicle in case of damage.
+It is recommended to book an off-road rental car for Balos, e.g., through our partner Discover Cars*:

 Best time to visit Balos

-The dream bay is one of the most popular destinations in Crete.
-If you want to enjoy the magical lagoon without the crowds, we recommend that you visit the place before 9 am in high season and before 11 am in low season.
+This dreamy bay is one of the most popular destinations in Crete.
+If you want to enjoy the enchanting lagoon without crowds, we recommend visiting before 9 a.m. during peak season and before 11 a.m. during the off-season.

 Parking at Balos

-About a kilometer from Balos Beach there is a large unpaved parking area where you can park your rental car for a fee (about €3).
-For optimal use of the parking areas, there are several attendants who maneuver you to the appropriate parking space by waving.
+About one kilometer from Balos Beach, there is a large unpaved parking area where you can park your rental car for a fee (approx. €3).
+To ensure optimal use of the parking spaces, there are several attendants who will wave you into the appropriate parking spot.

-Especially in the high season, the large Balos car park fill very quickly.
-We recommend that you arrive before 10 a.m. to secure a free parking space.
-Be careful when manoeuvring: Since this is a wild terrain, goats also often roam the terrain.
+Especially during peak season, the large parking lot at Balos can fill up very quickly.
+We recommend arriving before 10 a.m. to secure a parking spot.
+Be careful when maneuvering: Since this is a wild area, goats often roam the grounds.

-A public bus to Balos of the company KTEL Chania-Rethymno runs daily from Chania during the season at 8:30 and 11 a.m. to the port of Kissamos in just over an hour.
+A public bus to Balos operated by KTEL Chania-Rethymno runs daily from Chania during the season, including at 8:30 a.m. and 11 a.m., taking just over an hour to reach the port of Kissamos.

-From here, several excursion boats depart every day between 10-11 a.m. to Balos Lagoon.
-For the return trip from Kissamos to Chania, there are various times to choose from, including 5:30 p.m. and 7:15 p.m.
+From here, several excursion boats depart daily between 10:00 and 11:00 a.m. for the Balos Lagoon.
+For the return trip from Kissamos to Chania, there are various departure times to choose from, including 5:30 p.m. and 7:15 p.m.
 A one-way ticket costs €6.20.

-In high season, it is recommended to book the bus ticket in advance online on the KTEL website or at the bus station of Chania (near the Samaria Hotel).
+During the high season, it is recommended to purchase your bus ticket in advance online on the KTEL website or at the Chania bus station (near the Samaria Hotel).

-→ Current bus routes to Balos are visible here: KTEL Chania
+→ You can view current bus schedules to Balos here: KTEL Chania

 The most popular way to reach Balos Beach is by boat.
-At Kissamos Port there are numerous excursion boats and ferries ready for transport to the bay.
+At the Kissamos harbor, numerous excursion boats and ferries are available for transport to the bay.

-If you prefer a quieter trip and don’t want to travel with the crowds, you can rent a motorboat for Balos at the port of Kissamos.
+If you prefer a quieter experience and don’t want to travel with the crowds, you can rent a motorboat for Balos at the port of Kissamos.
 A boat license is not required.
-After a short briefing, you can explore the Balos lagoon on your own when the wind conditions are right.
+After a brief orientation, you can explore the Balos lagoon on your own when wind conditions are suitable.

-On the portal GetYourGuide* you have the opportunity to book day tours to Balos from Chania and Rethymno.
-Alternatively, smaller boats run from the hamlet of Limeniskos or Falasarna to Balos.
-Here you can find out about the excursions and reserve your place directly if necessary:
+Through the GetYourGuide* portal, you can book guided day tours to Balos from Chania and Rethymno.
+Alternatively, smaller boats also depart from the hamlets of Limeniskos and Falasarna to Balos.
+Here you can find out more about the excursions and reserve your spot directly if needed:

 ➲ To the online ferry ticket from Kissamos*